 The Secretary of Labor has recognized that protected activity may be associated with "impulsive behavior."
 Employees cannot be disciplined for protected activity so long as it "is lawful and the character of the conduct is not indefensible in its context."
 A key inquiry is whether the employee has upset the balance that must be maintained between protected activity and discipline.
 If the employee's behavior oversteps the defensible bounds of conduct, the employee can lose the protections of the law.
 For example, one employee lost after swearing at a supervisor, refusing to change conduct, and daring employer to fire employee.

 Any action that materially affects the value of your job is an adverse employment action.
 A discharge is clearly adverse.
 A demotion, cut in pay, denial of promotion (if someone else gets that promotion), or denial of benefits would also be considered adverse.
 The Department of Labor will also recognize a claim against a "hostile work environment," although courts still disagree about what employer actions would make the workplace sufficiently "hostile."
+Also, a hostile work environment is generally not held to be developed a work environment is not considered hostile until after an attempt by the employee has been madethe employee has attempted to address the matter in the workplace.
 Other employer actions that have been held to be adverse and therefore against the law, include a refusal to hire or rehire, blacklisting, reduction in work hours, reassigning work, transfer, denial of overtime, assignment to undesirable shifts, reprimands, threats to discharge or blacklist, providing unfavorable reference, damaging financial credit, close supervision, unpleasant assignments, evicting from company housing, and a sudden drop in evaluation scores after the protected activity.